u-eff-gee/utr/README.md

 $ cmake -DCAMPAIGN=Campaign_2018 -DDETECTOR_CONSTRUCTION=64Ni_271_279 .
 ```

+If the ccmake GUI of CMake is used, it is possible to loop over the available campaigns and detector constructions by repeatedly pressing enter.
+The campaign takes precedence over the detector construction, i.e. if the campaign is changed, the build needs to be reconfigured before the correct selection of detector constructions is displayed.
+If a new directory has been added, rerun `cmake` again in the `utr/` directory to register it to CMake.

 #### 3.3.2 Configuration of the physics list

 As described in section [2.4 Physics](#physics), different physics models can be selected by setting the corresponding flag to `ON`.
 By default, the following models are used by `utr` (the name of the flag is given in parentheses):